2010 German Grand Prix: Post-race

-The result extended Hamilton's lead in the Drivers' Championship to 14 points over Button.
-Vettel's third-place finish tied him with Webber in third place on 136 points, and Alonso's victory put him within 13 points of the Red Bull drivers.
-McLaren maintained their lead in the Constructors' Championship, although Red Bull's finish of third and sixth meant they reduced the gap by one point.
+The result extended Hamilton's lead in the World Drivers' Championship to 14 championship points over Button.
+Vettel's third-place finish tied him with Webber in third place on 136 championship points, and Alonso's victory put him within 13 championship points of the Red Bull drivers.
+McLaren maintained their lead in the World Constructors' Championship, although Red Bull's finish of third and sixth meant they reduced the gap by one championship point.
 Ferrari's one-two result allowed them to reduce the points deficit to Red Bull slightly.
 Mercedes and Renault remained in fourth and fifth positions, with eight races left in the season.

 Race classification

 Drivers who scored championship points are denoted in bold.